-- The gold velour has been the subject of an endless "green vs gold" debate.
+- Gold velour that has been the subject of an endless "green vs gold" debate.
 Extant costumes reveal that it was indeed gold, notwithstanding that it can be described as a "green-gold" (unlike the later Season 3 double-knit, which was an avocado green that photographed yellow).

-- The blue velour was a little more teal (i.e.- a "greener" shade of blue) than many tend to suspect, as it shifts to a sky blue colour under tungsten light & film.
+- Blue velour that was a little more teal (i.e.- a "greener" shade of blue) than many tend to suspect, as it shifts to a sky blue colour under tungsten light & film.

-- The brown-beige velour has a touch of warmth, and some refer to it as "camel".
+- Brown-beige velour with a touch of warmth; some refer to it as "camel".
 Despite being the most neutral of the 3 colours, it could take on a pronounced "rosiness" in shots that had excess red hue in the film development, but at other times shifted to a brown-gold.*

-* Reportedly, Services became red in TOS because it was too similar to the Command gold on colour television — which in 1966 was in less than 20% of American households, but receiving a major push.
+* Reportedly, Services became red in TOS because camel was too similar to Command gold on colour television — which in 1966 was in less than 20% of American households, but receiving a major push.